 3. Healthier Life for Both of Your Dogs

-Having two dogs at home can make them exercise more (a good news if your current dog doesn’t get enough exercises because you are busy at work).
+Having two dogs at home can make them exercise more (good news if your current dog doesn’t get enough exercise because you are busy at work).
 With two dogs at home, they can play a lot more—fighting, chasing, wrestling, rolling, and resting together—which means more exercises and more exercises equal a healthier life for both of your dogs.

 4. More Friends for Your Kids

-A second dog is not only fun for you but also for your kids as well.
+A second dog is fun both for you and for your kids.
 According to studies, there are many benefits that your kids can get from growing up with dogs.
 Mentally, kids that grow up with dogs are known to be more responsible, have a healthy relationship, have more care and empathy, become better parents, are far less stressed and anxious, have a better emotion, and more.